Estimating Non-Stabilizerness Dynamics Without Simulating It: Variational approximation of

 \section{Variational approximation of $\ket{\Psi'}$}

 As mentioned in the main text, the ICCR procedure can lead to a growth of complexity of the initial state, which requires to approximate the non-stabilizer part of Eq.~\eqref{psi_final_magic}.
 When using an MPS ansatz for $\ket{\Psi'}$, the approximation can be performed variationally with a standard MPS compression algorithm.
-In the following, we discuss this procedure for the simplest case of a product state ansatz, which we employ in the numerical simulations presented in Sec.~\ref{s:numerics}.
+In the following, we discuss in detail how this procedure is implemented for the numerical simulations presented in Sec.~\ref{s:numerics}.

-It is sufficient to consider the variational problem on the qubits belonging to $\mathcal{S}$, as the others are left unaffected by the projector.
-Let us assume that $\ket{\Psi_1}$ already has product state structure.
-Define the exact state that we want to approximate as